-One of the biggest challenges that Alzheimer's Caregivers face is how to communicate effectively with someone living with Alzheimer's disease.
-This challenge is particularly difficult when a person living with Alzheimer's becomes nasty and mean.
+One of the biggest challenges Alzheimer's Caregivers face is how to communicate effectively with someone living with Alzheimer's disease.
+This challenge is particularly difficult when a person living with dementia becomes nasty and mean.

 Alzheimer's Reading Room

 At the beginning, my mother turned meaner than a junkyard dog.